-Quick Cargo Service has a long-standing focus on air cargo to South America and offers weekly allocations to South America
+Quick Cargo Service has had a special focus on air freight to South America for many years and offers weekly allocations to South America.

 - Sao Paulo (SAO)